 We have several enthusiastic youngsters who come along to the Saturday training session.
 Please ensure that your child is accompanied by an adult at all times if they attend a session.

 There are also events such as the Summer League and the annual Fun Run (usually September) which cater for children.
 We look forward to seeing you there!

 What is Metros' kit and where can I purchase it?

 Please check the event diary on a regular basis to check what is coming up in the Metros calendar.
 Listed below are some of the leagues and events that we regularly participate in.

 Metros currently take part in 3 leagues: Summer league (June to August), Thames Valley cross country league (October to March), Veterans Track and Field (May to July).
 You’ll find details of these leagues here.

-Other events to look out for are the regular Metros club events: 5k, 5 mile, 10k run on the first saturday of the month, and the one mile events on the second Saturday of the month.
-Metros host one members only event: the BJ challenge in September, and one public event the Harrow Hill Race.More details about all our club event are here.
+Other events to look out for are the regular Metros club events: 5k, 5 mile, 10k run on the first Saturday of the month, and the one mile events on the second Saturday of the month.
+Metros host one members only event: the annual fun run (including the BJ challenge) in September, and one public event the Harrow Hill Race.More details about all our club event are here.

 You’ll also find Metros taking part in the trophy race series – find out about that here.